Office for Safeguarding National Security

-The office is headed by director Zheng Yanxiong and entirely staffed by mainland officials.
-The office is a part of and funded by the Central People's Government (State Council) of China and is not subject to Hong Kong jurisdiction.
+The office is headed by director Dong Jingwei and is entirely staffed by mainland officials.
+The office is a part of, and funded by, the Central People's Government (State Council) of China and is not subject to Hong Kong jurisdiction.
 It is officially under the list of agencies that are dispatched by the Central Committee of the Chinese Communist Party.